Written onboarding guide to be read if the in-depth video demonstration has not been viewed.

 Patients should be provided access to their consent information so that they can consider it in their own time.
 Consent information can be shared with patients from a number of different places within the application.
 Most patients receive this digitally via email/SMS, but if the patient does not have digital access, printed consent information should be provided.
 Read more about sharing information with patients here.

-Whenever consent information is being shared (as long as the sections marked 'required for consent' have been completed in clinician view) there is an option to enable remote consent if appropriate.
+Whenever consent information is being shared (and the sections marked 'required for consent' have been completed in clinician view) there is an option to enable remote consent if appropriate.

 - Following review of the consent information in consult view (and stating that consent is not to be given at the time) there is an option to share information with the patient.